skyportal/skyportal/ARCHITECTURE.md

 ## Broker plugins

-SkyPortal connects to external alert brokers (BOOM, Kowalski, Fink, Lasair, ...) through a pluggable provider interface in `skyportal/broker_apis/`, modeled on the follow-up facility APIs.
+SkyPortal connects to external alert brokers (BOOM, Fink, Lasair, ...) through a pluggable provider interface in `skyportal/broker_apis/`, modeled on the follow-up facility APIs.
 A provider is a registered `BrokerAPI` subclass; a configured connection is a `Broker` database record holding the provider name and encrypted credentials.
 See the [broker plugins guide](./doc/broker_plugins.md).

 ## Testing